 What Causes Sleep Disorders?

 Are you suffering from a sleep disorder that is affecting your life?
 Don’t worry, treatments are available!
 Call our sleep team today at Koala Center for Sleep & TMJ Disorders or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Content:

 Sleep disorders are common.
 They can happen to anyone, at any age, even if they feel like they are getting enough sleep.
 Sleep disorders can range from minor issues, like restless leg syndrome, to major conditions, like sleep apnea.
 In some cases, these disorders are caused by physical or mental conditions, like being sick or stressed, but they can also be caused by medications or poor sleep environments.
 Many people with sleep disorders seek treatment to improve their quality of life, such as improving their ability to function during the day or to better perform daily activities.

 There are dozens of distinct sleep disorders, each with its own symptoms, etiology, and sequelae.
 Common sleep disorders include: